 Organisation Why?
 Other Colleges and/or PPH's within the University of Oxford Where events are progressed on a joint basis.
-Third party service providers To facilities activities of St John's College.
-Any transfer will be subject to an appropriate, formal agreement between St John's College and the processor.
-Agencies with responsibilities for the prevention and detection of crime, apprehension and prosecution of offenders.
+Third party service providers To facilities activities of [College/PPH].
+Any transfer will be subject to an appropriate, formal agreement between [College/PPH] and the processor.
 For the prevention, detection or investigation of crime, for the location and/or apprehension of offenders, and/or for the protection of the public.